Laura Mancini: Biography

-The Mancini also had three brothers: Paul (1636-1652), Philippe, Duke of Nevers (1641-1707), and Alphonse (1644-1658).
-Originally engaged to Louis Charles de Nogaret de La Valette, Duke of Candale, son of the Duke of Épernon, the match did not take place and she was instead married to Louis de Bourbon, Duke of Mercœur.
-The young Louis was the son of the Duke of Vendôme, himself an illegitimate son of Henri IV of France and the famous Gabrielle d'Estrées.
+The Mancinis also had three brothers: Paul (1636-1652), Philippe, Duke of Nevers (1641-1707), and Alphonse (1644-1658).
+Originally engaged to Louis Charles de Nogaret de La Valette, Duke of Candale, son of the Duke of Épernon, the match did not take place and she was instead married to Louis de Bourbon, Duke of Mercœur when she was 14.
+38-year-old Louis was the son of the Duke of Vendôme, himself an illegitimate son of Henri IV of France and the famous Gabrielle d'Estrées.

 Laura married Louis at the Palais Royal in the French capital on 4 February 1651 and was thus became Duchess of Mercœur.
 Having married a legitimised prince of the blood, Laura was allowed the style of Serene Highness.
 However, she had a lower rank than that of her cousin the Princess of Conti who had married a legitimate prince.
-The young duke was instantly enamoured with his wife and his affections were returned.
+The older duke was instantly enamoured with his wife and his affections were returned.
 Three sons followed in quick succession the eldest of which being a famous commander in the wars of the Grand Alliance and Spanish Succession.
 Laura died as a result of childbirth to Jules César, named after his grandfather and the Cardinal, in 1657.
 Born on 27 January, the Duchess died a fortnight later on 7 February.
 Buried in Paris, her husband retired from public life to become a cardinal, ensuring his children's upbringing to Laura's sister the Duchess of Bouillon.